pimcore/pimcore/doc/Development_Documentation/07_Workflow_Management/01_Configuration_Details/README.md

                     # Css class to define the icon which will be used in the actions button in the backend.
                     iconClass:            ~

+                    # Forces an object layout after the global action was performed.
+                    # This objectLayout setting overrules all objectLayout settings within the places configs.
+                    objectLayout:         false

                     # An expression to block the action
                     guard:                ~ # Example: is_fully_authenticated() and has_role('ROLE_JOURNALIST') and subject.getTitle() == 'My first article'